havatv/qgisclimbplugin/README.md

 # qgisclimbplugin
-QGIS Plugin to calculate the climb along a line
+QGIS Processing Plugin to calculate the total climb (and descent) along lines.
+The plugin will be placed under <i>Vector analysis</i> in the Processing toolbox.